SoftwareDesignLab/SBOM-in-a-Box/doc/README.md

 $ docker compose up osi --build
 ```
 The first build will take up to 6 minutes to complete, but subsequent builds will be significantly faster.
 If using
-a cached image, the first build time should be much faster.
+a saved image, the first build time should be much faster.

+### Saved Images

+SVIP comes with a prebuilt OSI image archive to speed up deploy time.
+The default saved image can be loaded to
+drastically decrease the time cost of the first build.
+This uses [Git Large File Storage (LFS)](https://git-lfs.com/)
+to store the compressed archive.

 To save the image for subsequent uses, ensure the image is built and then execute the following from the root
 directory of the repository: